 The 10 Best Jobsite Radios

 This wiki has been updated 40 times since it was first published in July of 2015.
 Long days on construction worksites can become tedious and boring, and music is a great way to keep you and your workers entertained and the environment upbeat.
 Typical stereos or speakers usually aren't built to survive around power tools or heavy machinery, so we assembled this list of rugged job-site radios to choose from, designed with durability and portability in mind.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes